tendrl-inc-labs/micropython-client/README.md

 ## Memory Management

-The SDK is optimized for memory-constrained devices:
+The SDK is designed for memory-constrained devices:

 ```python
 import gc